What Are HECM Loans: The Only Guide You Need

 - Pay the loan back in one lump sum when the last borrower leaves the home.

-- Make monthly mortgage payments (just like you are now), of any amount you choose!
-You can also adjust or stop your monthly payments whenever you choose.
-Whatever the loan balance remaining at the end of the loan term is paid off.
+- Make monthly mortgage payments (just like borrowers do on a traditional mortgage) of any amount they choose!
+They also have the option to adjust or stop making mortgage payments* whenever they choose.
+Whatever the loan balance is at the end of the loan term is paid off at that time.

-- Make payments of any amount whenever you choose!
-Whatever the loan balance remaining at the end of the loan term is paid off.
+- Make payments of any amount whenever the borrower chooses!
+Whatever the loan balance is at the end of the loan term is paid off at that time.

 How Does a Reverse Mortgage Program Work?